Marmaladeskies/bubble_data_manager/Readme.md

 ![Screenshot](screenshots/add_options_as_parameters.png)
 Even with a large number of option sets, this does not take very long.
 That's it.
 Fields that use option sets will be detected and dropdowns will be provided to aid choosing options.
-New option sets will need to be added to the API, however, individual options in a set update automatically once a set has been added.
+New option sets will need to be added to the API, however, changes to any individual options in a set update automatically once a set has been added.